5 ways to manage conflicts with cops in a medical emergency

 Everyone has seen the video of the officer assaulting the provider in Oklahoma.

-Five ways to resolve a conflict before it gets out of hand
+Five ways to resolve a conflict with police before it gets out of hand

 To make a difficult situation as simple as possible, here are five things to remember if you ever find yourself in a similar predicament: